yacchin1205/rdmclient/docs/cli-usage.rst

 If the project is private you will need to provide authentication details.
-You can provide your OSF account name as command-line argument (see the ``osf upload`` example) or set the ``OSF_USERNAME`` environment variable.
-The password will be retrieved from the ``OSF_PASSWORD`` environment variable or asked directly by the tool.
+You can set the ``OSF_TOKEN`` environment variable.
+The personal access token will be retrieved from the ``OSF_TOKEN`` environment variable or asked directly by the tool.

 You can set a default values by using a configuration file in the current directory.
-To set the username and project ID create ``.osfcli.config``:
+To set the project ID create ``.osfcli.config``:

 ::

     [osf]
-    username = yourOSFaccount@example.com
     project = 9zpcy